+There will light refreshments, activities, and games for the children.
 For many familiar with Sunset Beach and the Old Bridge, the parade over the Old Bridge on the Fourth of July has become a family tradition.
-So plan to start Independence Day 2018 at the Old Bridge in Sunset Beach, 109 Shoreline Drive West, Sunset Beach!
+So plan to start Independence Day 2019 at the Old Bridge in Sunset Beach, 109 Shoreline Drive West, Sunset Beach!

 For more info visit SunsetNC.com

 For over 200 years, Southport has celebrated our nation’s Independence in a big way, and they invite you to join the celebration!
 The city of Southport first celebrated our nation’s independence in 1792 as the “Festival of Free Men,” and continued the celebrations for two centuries, when the festival incorporated as the N.C.
 4th of July Festival in 1972.
 Today, the festival remembers the sacrifices, celebrates freedom, and promotes family fun.